Goodful Titanium Ceramic Non-Stick 11" Fry Pan for $10

-Macy's continues to offer the Goodful Titanium Ceramic Non-Stick 11" Fry Pan in Navy or Teal for $9.93.
-Choose in-store pickup to avoid the $10.95 shipping fee.
-That's $19 off list and tied with our mention from five days ago as the lowest price we could find (although that mention shipped for free).
+Ending today, Macy's offer the Goodful Titanium Ceramic Non-Stick 11" Fry Pan in Navy or Teal for $9.93 with free shipping.
+That's $19 off and the best deal we've seen for it.
 Buy Now

+- We listed it last week for the same price, but it didn't have free shipping

 - made of aluminum and stainless steel